 The Transportation Advisory Committee (TAC) is a permanent committee that assists the Regional Transportation Committee and the DRCOG Board by reviewing the work of the transportation planning process.

-Ad hoc committees (or task forces) and work groups may be established by the DRCOG Board, Regional Transportation Committee, and/ or Transportation Advisory Committee.
-They are given short-term assignments to assist on specific topics, tasks, or activities.
-Membership is set by the initiating committee, but typically includes experts on the specific subject and/or representatives of affected groups.
+Ad hoc committees (or task forces) and work groups may be established by the DRCOG Board, Regional Transportation Committee or Transportation Advisory Committee.
+They are given short-term assignments to assist on specific topics, tasks or activities

-The Agency Coordination Team (ACT) is a standing work group made up of staff from the MOA partner agencies, air quality planning agencies, and federal agencies.
-The team exists to promote coordination, cooperation, and, importantly, communication among agencies.
-Its regular duties include:
+The Agency Coordination Team (ACT) and Interagency Consultation Group (ICG) areare standing work groups made up of staff from the MPA partner agencies, air quality planning agencies and federal agencies.
+ACT dutiesd include:

-synchronizing the schedule of planning activities (including Transportation Advisory Committee and Regional Transportation Committee consideration),
+synchronizing the schedule of planning activities (including Transportation Advisory Committee and Regional Transportation Committee consideration)

-reviewing transportation planning products, and

 coordinating Unified Planning Work Program (see Chapter 4) activities with agencies’ planning activities.

-The air quality/transportation interagency consultation process is facilitated by meetings of the Agency Coordination Team.
+ICG duties include reviewing transportation planning and air quality conformity products, methodologies, and schedules..

 Exhibit 3 Transportation Planning Committee Structure